TheComputerizer/The-Impossible-Library/README.md

 This mod was made to offer mod devs methods for doing things that are typically thought of as impossible, hacky, tedious, or maybe even require a 3rd party java library.

 Of course when doing the impossible it has to be done efficiently, so that is the second focus.
-If you see something that does not look good or you have a suggestion/addition to the library, feel free to let me know and/or make a PR!
+If you see something that does not look good, or you have a suggestion/addition to the library, feel free to let me know and/or make a PR!

 Some current features
 - File creation and manipulation
-- Gif rendering
+- Generic image rendering to the screen
+- Global nbt data storage and retrieval

 Some WIP/partially implemented features
-- MP4 rendering
+- Support for radial gui elements

 Some planned features
 - RGB shenanigans
+- GIF rendering
+- MP4 rendering

 CF Project: https://www.curseforge.com/minecraft/mc-mods/the-impossible-library